pvdz/zeparser3/tests/testcases/parser/tests_related_to_bindings/global/var_func_in_global.md

 `````
 throws: Parser error!
-  Cannot create lexical binding when the name was already `var` bound
+  Attempted to create a lexical binding for `x` but another binding already existed on the same level

 var x = a; function x(){};
                     ^------- error